Condition Analysis

 Reasoning

-Borrowdale Volcanic rhyolite is non-porous and extremely hard; there is no risk of structural damage or hold breakage from moisture.
+Borrowdale Volcanic rhyolite is non-porous and structurally unaffected by moisture — there is no risk of hold breakage or rock damage from climbing while damp.

 Contributing Factors